iluckyvirani/Assignment_Project_Lucky_Virani/README.md

 - **Customizable Layout**: Allows personalization of the dashboard layout.
 - **Persistent State**: Utilizes local storage to save and retrieve state.

+##Live Demo

+You can view the deployed application at: [Project Deployment](https://assignment-project-lucky-virani.vercel.app/)

 ## Prerequisites

 Ensure you have the following software installed on your local machine: